'Horrified': Woman only learnt belly button was gone when bandages were removed a week after surgery

-A woman whose belly button was removed during complications in a surgery only found out a week later when she took her bandages off.
+A woman whose belly button was removed during complications in surgery only found out a week later that it was missing when she took her bandages off.

 The woman has now complained to the Health and Disability Commissioner about the fact she was told her umbilicus had been removed immediately after the surgery while she was still groggy from anaesthesia and drowsy from being given morphine.